andrew/ultimate-awesome/README.md

 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-augmented-reality](https://github.com/Domeee/awesome-augmented-reality) - A curated list of mixed reality awesomeness.
+- [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
 - [awesome-project-ideas](https://github.com/GoldenIdeas/awesome-project-ideas) - A Collection of Really Good App Ideas For Web Developers.
+- [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
 - [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.
 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.
 - [awesome-home-media-server](https://github.com/Kussie/awesome-home-media-server) - This is a carefully compiled list of remarkable projects with the focus on home media.
-- [awesome_transformer](https://github.com/lucasjinreal/awesome_transformer) - A curated list of transformer learning materials, shared blogs, technical reviews.
 - [awesome-edd](https://github.com/lukecav/awesome-edd) - Plugins and code snippets for Easy Digital Downloads.
 - [awesome-fair](https://github.com/Materials-Data-Science-and-Informatics/awesome-fair) - A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
 - [Apache-Spark-Guide](https://github.com/mikeroyal/Apache-Spark-Guide) - Apache Spark Guide.